-Date: code of the form yyyymmdd (year, month, day); the month and day may be omitted.
-Field must always be present.

-- 3. Where there is more than one reference, each reference is coded on a separate record, starting in column 12.
+- 7. Date: code of the form yyyymmdd (year, month, day); the month and day are preferably omitted unless they are essential to identify the article.
+Field must always be present. - 3.
+Where there is more than one reference, each reference is coded on a separate record, starting in column 12.
 The main reference is given first. - 4.
 If a document has more than one identification, each may be coded within one set of parenthesis, each code being in parentheses and separated from the other codes by '=' (an equal sign).
 The primary code is given first. (see LEXFOR, Reference for the definition of primary reference.)